Extensive coral reefs, and some of the best spots in the main Hawaiian Islands to see monk seals

 Some of the most popular spots for boat tours on the Napali Coast include Nualolo Kai Beach and the reef just out of Kauhao Valley.
 Several Kauai tour operators also offer boat trips to the neighboring island of Niihau.
 Most of these tours include snorkeling stops, especially at Lehua Crater.

-450 species of fish and 70 species of corals inhabit Kauai’s reefs, nearly a quarter of which being endemic to the archipelago.
+450 species of fish and 70 species of corals inhabit Kauai’s reefs, nearly a quarter of which are endemic to the archipelago.
 Green sea turtles are less common on Kauai than on Oahu, Big Island, or Maui, but they are seen quite easily on the North Shore.

 Scrawled filefish